karthikakp-gif/internship_/README.md

 ---

 ##  Dataset
-- Source: (mention where dataset came from)
+- Source: Kaggle
-- Description: Brief info about data
+- Description: It contains information about different jobs and is used to predict salary based on various factors.

 ---